 While nobody has perfect facial symmetry, there are cases where your asymmetry may be more than just aesthetically complicated.
 When it comes to functionality, facial asymmetry can disrupt the way you speak and eat and even cause jaw or head pains.

-Every smile that Dr. McGrory treats is different.
+Every smile that Dr. McGrory or Dr. McCarty treats is different.
 Like fingerprints, no set of pearly whites is the same!
 Usually, this difference is tied to the bite pattern you have.
-Each bite pattern is telling of your jaw structure, and jaw structure plays a considerable role in facial symmetry.
+Each bite pattern tells of your jaw structure, and jaw structure plays a considerable role in facial symmetry.
 The first step your orthodontist will take toward addressing your facial asymmetry concerns is determining your bite pattern.

 Overbites are arguably the most common bite pattern.
 If your top teeth overlap your bottom teeth when your mouth is closed, you may have an overbite.
 Not every overbite requires correction, but more severe overbites may cause your chin to have a receding appearance known as a “weak” chin.

 It is easy to recognize an underbite by a protruding lower jaw that causes the bottom teeth to rest in front of the top teeth when your mouth is closed.
 People with underbites may see the most significant change in facial symmetry by implementing an orthodontic treatment plan.

 Crossbites consist of what looks like a mix of the above two malocclusions (bite patterns) so that in this pattern, some of the front teeth overlap the bottom teeth and some rest behind the bottom teeth.

 You will recognize an open bite by the distinctive gap between the top and bottom teeth – they don’t meet in the middle.
 While this bite pattern can pose various issues, including difficulty chewing, it can also cause the face to appear longer.
 People with this bite pattern may also see significant results with orthodontic treatment.